wso2/docs-is/en/docs/guides/access-delegation/mutual-tls-for-oauth-clients.md

 4. The response from the `/introspect` endpoint will present the bounded certificate according to the introspection response defined in the specification.

-Let's try configuring mutual TLS in WSO2 Identity Server and test it with a sample.
+Let's try configuring mutual TLS in WSO2 Identity Server and testing it with a sample.

 ## Configure the authenticator